-This three-piece set is an entire bedding system that costs a fraction of what you’d expect to spend on a Western mattress, duvet, and pillow, making it both an environmentally and economically sound option.
+This three-piece set is an entire bedding system that costs a fraction of what you’d expect to spend on a Western mattress, duvet, and pillow, making it both an environmentally and economically sound choice.

 The mat’s thickness is two-and-a-half inches, filled with a firm polyester pad, and comes in twin, queen or king sizes.
 You’ll notice that the sleeping surface is likely firmer than what you’re used to, but it’s still soft and supportive.
 Some customers have recommended buying two and layering them together as your spine acclimates to sleeping on a firmer surface.